vidjil/vidjil/doc/user.md

   </figcaption>
 </figure>

-This window allow to see some log information on process for each step of main analysis and each pre-fuse steps.
+This window allows to see some log information on process for each step of main analysis and each pre-fuse step.
 You can browse, show or hide them to see some metadata of your analysis, check parameters and arguments given to an analysis.

 ### Displaying statistics, quality control